guilfoos/homeassistant/README.md

 - 1 Chromecast

 More hardware to be listed as I get integrations set up at the new house.
+These items and many more are integrated with Google Assistant

 **Custom Automations**

 - Monitor washing machine power load and door state to know when clothes are clean and need to be moved to the dryer

+- Proof-of-concept integration of Aurora switch with Sengled & Tuya smart bulbs